 - You need to dry the steaks with a paper towel.
-If you need good sear, your piece of steak should be free from excess water.
-The moisture usually hinders the caramelization or sear of steaks by creating a barrier.
+If you need a good sear, your piece of steak should be free from excess water.
+The moisture usually hinders the caramelization or searing of steaks by creating a barrier.

-- Make sure steaks are at room temperature before you start a cooking steaks on Blackstone grill.
+- Make sure steaks are at room temperature before you start cooking steaks on Blackstone grill.

 Once you are done with prepping your steak and Blackstone griddle, then you can move towards the next step.

 Steps on How to Cook Steak On A Griddle

 - Start by patting your steak dry with paper towels.
 This helps achieve a good sear.

 - Season your steak with your choice of seasonings.
 A simple combination of salt, pepper, and crushed garlic works well.
 Be cautious with any sugar-based seasonings, as they can burn.

 - Preheat your griddle to medium heat.
 You’ll know it’s ready when you hear a shimmering sound from the oil.

 - Spray olive oil on the griddle surface to prevent sticking.

 - Place your seasoned steak on flat top grill.
 Let it sit for 2-3 minutes without moving it.
 If it sticks to the surface, it needs more searing time.